HenrikTrom/multi-camera-calib/README.md

 Use a ChArUco board similar to the one shown in the example image above.

+To get you started we provide a bitmap file in `./content/board_pattern.MCC_Patt1040x720.bmp`.
+You can use [GIMP](https://www.gimp.org/) to rescale and print the file with a size of 1040 x 720 mm, including the white border.
+The configuration bellow matches this exact calibration target.

 ### 2. Configure Calibration Settings

 Edit the configuration file `./cfg/CameraCalibrationSettings.json` to match your setup: